snarfed/beautifulsoup/README.txt

  $ cd python3.2/bs4
  $ python3.2 -m unittest discover -s bs4

-The script test-all-versions will run the tests twice.
+The script test-all-versions will run the tests twice, once on Python 2.7 and once on Python 3.2.